MONGOLIA BIRDING TOUR: DETAILED ITINERARY

 Khurkh Valley: Day 1 Leaving Ulaanbaatar behind, we will head eastwards and then northeastwards until we reach the wetland-studded Khurkh Valley.
 Here we will camp for three nights in a truly marvellous birding area.

-On our way to the Khurkh Valley, we will detour into a different part of the Khentiy range in order to try for two boreal forest species at the southern limits of their distribution, Siberian Jay and Siberian Tit.
+Before we head for the Kurkh Valley, we will detour into a different part of the Khentiy range in order to try for two boreal forest species at the southern limits of their distribution, Siberian Jay and Siberian Tit.
 By this stage of the season, Oriental Cuckoo should have arrived to breed.

 Khurkh Valley: Days 2-3 The valley of the Khurkh River is a great place to visit from spring to autumn.
 Not only are there a series of bird-rich wetlands but the surrounding wetland edge and hill country offers different grassy, rocky, bushy and woodland habitats that attract a different suite of species.